Skip to main content

 Cardiovascular Technician/Monitor

 Prepares student to become a certified EKG (ECG) Technician/Monitor.
-Covers anatomy/physiology of the heart, principles of EKG, dysrhythmia recognition, operating EKG equipment, running and mounting strips, reading and interpreting cardiac lead tracings produced from 12 and five lead monitors and the basics of capnography.
+This course covers the anatomy and physiology of the heart, principles of EKG, and dysrhythmia recognition.
+Students also learn to operate EKG equipment, run and mount strips, read and interpret cardiac lead tracings from 12- and 5-lead monitors, and understand the basics of capnography.

 RN to BSN Step Center

-The Strategic Transition in Education Progression (STEP) Center at COA is focused on promoting your completion of Bachelor of Science in Nursing (BSN)/Master of Science in Nursing (MSN) programs.
-We help recent ADN graduates, as well as registered nurses within the community, streamline the transition into RN-BSN/MSN programs based on individual needs and academic history.
+The Strategic Transition in Education Progression (STEP) Center at COA helps students complete Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) programs.
+It provides guidance and support throughout the process.
+We help recent ADN graduates and registered nurses in the community streamline the transition into RN-BSN and MSN programs based on individual needs and academic history.

-This program expedites completion of Registered Nursing-Bachelor of Science in Nursing (BSN) prerequisite courses at COA at reasonable cost and convenience for working RNs who are ADN graduates, and streamlines selection and transition into RN-BSN programs based strategically on an individual nurse’s needs and academic history.
+This program helps working RNs who are ADN graduates complete the BSN prerequisite courses at COA efficiently and affordably.
+It also streamlines the selection and transition into RN-BSN programs based on each nurse’s individual needs and academic history.

 Things to Consider